 Technical

-Besides being comfortable working with metadata, taxonomy, digital rights, search facets, and web-publishing processes, digital asset managers must also have the following skills:
+Besides being comfortable working with metadata management, taxonomy, digital rights, search facets, and web-publishing processes, digital asset managers must also have the following skills:

 • Familiarity with Content Management Systems (CMS), ticketing systems, project management tools, Product Information Management (PIM), and Enterprise Resource Planning (ERP) skills.